fastkit-org/fastkit-core/README.md

   [![Tests](https://github.com/fastkit/fastkit-core/workflows/Tests/badge.svg)](https://github.com/fastkit/fastkit-core/actions)
   [![Coverage](https://codecov.io/gh/fastkit/fastkit-core/branch/main/graph/badge.svg)](https://codecov.io/gh/fastkit/fastkit-core)
   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 </div>

 ---

 ## What is FastKit Core?
-We believe that development should be an enjoyable and creative experience, and developer with right tools has to be responsible only for business requirements, so

 **FastKit Core is a lightweight toolkit that adds structure and common patterns to FastAPI.**

+The software development is an enjoyable and creative experience, so we believe developers should focus on building features, not infrastructure.
+FastKit Core provides the patterns and structure so you can do exactly that.

 FastAPI is fast and flexible by design, but it's minimal — you build the structure yourself.
 FastKit Core provides that structure with production-ready patterns:

 - **Repository Pattern** for database operations
 - **Service Layer** for business logic
-- **Multi-Language Support** built into models and lang files
+- **Multi-Language Support** built into models and translation files
 - **Validation** with translated error messages
 - **HTTP Utilities** for consistent API responses

 Think of it as **FastAPI with batteries included** — inspired by Laravel's DX and Django's patterns, built specifically for FastAPI.

 **Not a framework.
 Not a replacement.
-Just FastAPI with structure and improved DX with pythonic**
+Just FastAPI with structure.**

 ---

 ## Why FastKit Core?

-## The Problem
+### The Problem

 When building FastAPI applications, you quickly face questions:

-- *How should I structure my project?*
+- How should I structure my project?
-- *Where do repositories go?
-Do I even need them?*
+- Where do repositories go?
+Do I even need them?
-- *How do I organize business logic?*
+- How do I organize business logic?
-- *How do I handle multi-language content in my models?*
+- How do I handle multi-language content in my models?
-- *How do I format validation errors consistently?*
+- How do I format validation errors consistently?
-- *How do I standardize API responses?*
+- How do I standardize API responses?

 Every team solves these differently, leading to inconsistent codebases.